-The problem of proving lower bounds on the quantum complexity for the time-evolution of local Hamiltonians turns out to be related to the separation of computational-complexity classes: Aaronson and Susskind~\cite{susskind2018black} point out that the circuit complexity of exponentially long-time evolution under local Hamiltonians is superpolynomial if and only if $\mathrm{PSPACE}\not\subset\mathrm{BQP}/\mathrm{poly}$. $\mathrm{PSPACE}$ is the class of all computations performable with polynomial memory. $\mathrm{BQP}/\mathrm{poly}$ is the class of all problems solvable with (nonuniform) families of polynomially sized quantum circuits.
+The problem of proving lower bounds on the quantum complexity for the time-evolution of local Hamiltonians turns out to be related to the separation of computational-complexity classes: Aaronson and Susskind~\cite{susskind2018black} point out that the circuit complexity of exponentially long-time evolution by local Hamiltonians is superpolynomial in the system size if and only if $\mathrm{PSPACE}\not\subset\mathrm{BQP}/\mathrm{poly}$. $\mathrm{PSPACE}$ is the class of all computations that can be performed with polynomial memory. $\mathrm{BQP}/\mathrm{poly}$ is the class of all problems that can be solved with (nonuniform) families of polynomially sized quantum circuits.
 Separations of complexity classes are notoriously difficult to prove, and few such separations are known.
 Proving a separation of the kind $\mathrm{PSPACE}\not\subset \mathrm{BQP}/\mathrm{poly}$ appears to require a breakthrough in theoretical computer science.
-Therefore, even showing the existence of a local Hamiltonian for which the complexity does not saturate after a polynomial time requires major technical advances.
+Therefore, even showing the existence of a local Hamiltonian for which the circuit complexity does not saturate after a polynomial time requires major technical advances.